White House insists ‘no consensus’ on intel of Russian bounties for US troops, as pressure mounts

 McEnany said there would be a briefing on the issue to members of Congress on Monday.

-The press secretary also said that multiple directors of national intelligence and national security adviser Robert O'Brien have said the president was not briefed, and that former national security advisor John Bolton, who just released a scathing book about the Trump White House, said he was not aware of the alleged intelligence.
+The press secretary also said that multiple directors of national intelligence and National Security Adviser Robert O'Brien have said the president was not briefed, and that former national security adviser John Bolton, who just released a scathing book about the Trump White House, said he was not aware of the alleged intelligence.

 Bolton, however, said it was "disturbing" that Trump had not heard of the alleged bounty reports.